 Under SB 253, corporations within scope will need to begin reporting in 2026 (using 2025 data), with a phased-in approach for indirect emissions (Scope 3) and mandated assurance levels.

 Starting 2027: Report Scope 3 emissions following GHG Protocol using 2026 data.
+(The exact timing will be determined by the CARB.)

 Starting 2030: Obtain reasonable 3rd party assurance for Scope 1 and 2 using 2029 data.